 The Glacier Skywalk is an architectural tourist experience drawing over 375,000 people per year to experience the Columbia Icefields.
 The Skywalk functions as an outdoor interpretive exhibit leading the users to a glass-floored cantilever 280m above the Sunwapta Valley.

 The educational nodes appear as landscape objects, emerging from the geology.
 The Discovery Vista projects from the face of the mountainside allowing the visitors to experience the grandeur of the glacier at a distance, and the valley below.

-The complex landscape was the inspiration for the project’s design and materiality.
-The thrust-fault geological movement in the area has created a fractal landscape that informs the larger formal gesture of the architecture.
-The angular forms, rusted hues and warm texture of Corten steel finish relate to the rocky outcroppings of the surrounding mountains, while the glazing mimics the glacial flow.
-This project has won many awards, including the Architizer A+ Award and the World Architecture Festival Award.
+The natural landscape was the inspiration for the design and also informed the materiality.
+The thrust-fault geological movement in the area has created a fractal landscape, influencing the architectural form.
+The angular forms, rusted hues, and warm texture of the Corten steel finish relate to the rocky outcroppings of the surrounding mountains.
+The glazing mimics the glacial flow below.

 *In association with Read Jones Christoffersen Structural Engineers and PCL Construction